-Nurses Need to be Nurses – compassion is a added bonus sometimes
+Nurses Need to be Nurses – compassion is just a gift you might run into or not

 Compassion is a vague concept and if loosely interpreted might end up evoking feelings of intolerance and prejudice.
 People understand compassion in their own special ways.
 Patients see it one way, nurses another and bosses see it in yet a different way.
 Compassion can get you in trouble, both emotionally, and professionally.